Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Lloyd recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers, Lloyd has recorded approximately 32 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 164 homes were approved, with a further 5 approved so far in FY-26.
-On average, about 0.2 new residents per year have arrived for each new home over these five financial years, indicating that new supply is meeting or exceeding demand and providing ample buyer choice while creating capacity for population growth beyond current forecasts.
+Based on AreaSearch analysis, Lloyd has recorded approximately 32 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25, around 164 homes were approved, with a further 5 approved in FY-26 so far.
+On average, about 0.2 new residents arrive per year for each new home over these five years, indicating that new supply is meeting or exceeding demand.

 Frequently Asked Questions - Development